 Sales of substantial amounts of our common stock in the public market, or the perception that such sales could occur, could adversely affect the market price of our common stock.
 As of January 31, 2012, we had approximately 163.6 million shares of common stock outstanding.
 Following the expiration in December 2011 of contractual lockup agreements entered into in connection with our initial public offering ("IPO"), all of these shares are generally freely tradable, except for any shares held by our "affiliates" as defined in Rule 144 under the Securities Act, which may be sold in compliance with the volume restrictions of Rule 144.
 In addition, we filed a Form S-8 under the Securities Act to register 49,026,295 shares of our common stock for issuance under our equity incentive plans.
 These shares may be sold in the public market upon issuance and once vested, subject to any restrictions provided under the terms of the applicable plan or award agreement.
 If these additional shares are sold, or if it is perceived that they will be sold, in the public market, the trading price of our common stock could decline.
-We also may issue our shares of common stock or securities convertible into our common stock from time to time in connection with a financing, acquisition, investments or otherwise.
-Any such issuance could result in substantial dilution to our existing stockholders and cause the trading price of our common stock to decline.
+We also may issue our shares of common stock or securities into our existing stockholders and cause the trading price of our common stock to decline.